rnori-harv/MindWell/README.md

 # MindWell
-AI-Powered Emotion Sentiment Analysis on Journaling
+LLM-Powered Emotion Sentiment Analysis on Your Journal Entries